Appdynamics/SQLMonitor/README.md

 **NOTE:** In order to use this feature, please make sure that the value that is being returned is EXACTLY the same as you have listed in the config.yaml, otherwise the extension will throw an error.

-## Credentials Encryption ##

-Please visit [this page ](https://community.appdynamics.com/t5/Knowledge-Base/How-to-use-Password-Encryption-with-Extensions/ta-p/29397)to get detailed instructions on password encryption.
-The steps in this document will guide you through the whole process.

 ## Troubleshooting ##

 Please follow the steps listed in this [troubleshooting-document] in order to troubleshoot your issue.